-We all love Hong Kong for the hustle, bustle and wealth of opportunities it offers.
-However, there is so much more to this city – with plenty of forest cover and the sea close by, it is also home to many varieties of animals, big and small.
+We all love Hong Kong for the hustle, bustle and wealth of opportunities it offers for families and kids.
+However, there is so much more to this city – with plenty of forest cover and the sea close by, it is also home to many varieties of wild and endangered animals, big and small.
 Next time you take to the hills for a morning run or plan a camping (or glamping) holiday with the family, keep an eye out for these creatures commonly seen all over Hong Kong.
-As an extra bonus, we’ve got some fun facts that make you a Hong Kong wildlife expert!
+As an extra bonus, former That Mama and founder of the Lion Rock Press, Claire Yates, has got some fun facts that make you a Hong Kong wildlife expert!

 East Asian Porcupine